Position

 Responsibilities:

-• Manage and motivate the store staff to achieve sales goals and customer satisfaction.
+• Manage and motivate shop staff to ensure high levels of customer service.

-• Maintain inventory levels and ensure product availability.
+• Maintain inventory levels and ensure efficient stock management.

 Qualifications

-• Proven experience as a Shop Manager or similar role in a retail environment.
+• Proven experience as a Shop Manager or similar role.

-• Proficient in using point-of-sale (POS) systems and inventory management software.
+• Proficient in MS Office and shop management software.

 Is becoming a Shop Manager a good career path?